Barbara Kirshenblatt-Gimblett

 Barbara Kirshenblatt-Gimblett (born September 30, 1942, in Toronto, Ontario) is a scholar of Performance and Jewish Studies and a museum professional.
 Professor Emerita of Performance Studies at New York University, she is best known for her interdisciplinary contributions to Jewish studies and to the theory and history of museums, tourism, and heritage.
-She is currently Chief Curator of the Core Exhibition and Advisor to the Director at POLIN Museum of the History of Polish Jews in Warsaw.
+She is currently the Ronald S. Lauder Chief Curator of the Core Exhibition and Advisor to the Director at POLIN Museum of the History of Polish Jews in Warsaw.

 Biography

 Barbara Kirshenblatt-Gimblett was born in Toronto, Ontario, during the Second World War, and raised in Toronto's downtown immigrant neighborhood during the immediate postwar years.
 Both of her parents were Jewish and were born and raised in Poland.
-Her mother came to Canada from Brześć Litewski in 1929 and her father from Opatów in 1934.
+Her mother came to Canada from Brześć nad Bugiem in 1929 and her father from Opatów in 1934.
 She attended Orde Street Public School and Northview Heights Collegiate, as well as the Farband Shule, Peretz Shule, and D'Arcy Talmud Torah.
-At Northview Heights she took the leading role in George Bernard Shaw's Saint Joan which was showcased at the Sears Drama Festival.
+At Northview Heights she took the leading role in George Bernard Shaw's Saint Joan, which was showcased at the Sears Drama Festival.
 She lived in Israel during 1961-1962 and studied at an ulpan, worked on Kibbutz Revivim, taught manual training to boys with learning disabilities in Tel Aviv, and conducted research on textiles in Jerusalem.
 Upon her return to Toronto, she began her university studies and academic career.
 She married the artist Max Gimblett in 1964.
 They have lived and worked in the United States since 1965.

 Academic career

-An honors English major at the University of Toronto from 1962–1965, Kirshenblatt-Gimblett graduated from the University of California, Berkeley, with an A.B. and M.A. in English literature in 1966 and 1967 respectively.
-She received her PhD in 1972 from Indiana University, Bloomington, where she studied folklore, anthropology, ethnomusicology, sociolinguistics, and material culture under folklorist Richard Dorson.
+An honors English major at the University of Toronto from 1962 to 1965, Kirshenblatt-Gimblett graduated from the University of California, Berkeley, with an A.B. and M.A. in English literature in 1966 and 1967 respectively.
+She received her PhD in 1972 from Indiana University Bloomington, where she studied folklore, anthropology, ethnomusicology, sociolinguistics, and material culture under folklorist Richard Dorson.

 She has held faculty appointments at the University of Texas at Austin (English Literature and Anthropology), Columbia University (Linguistics and Yiddish Studies), University of Pennsylvania (Folklore and Folklife), and New York University (Performance Studies) since 1981.
 She is Professor Emerita of Performance Studies and distinguished University Professor Emerita (an honor conferred in 2002) at the Tisch School of the Arts, New York University, where she chaired her department for more than a decade.
 She was also Affiliated Professor of Hebrew and Judaic Studies in the Graduate School of Arts and Science.
-From 2012-2013, she held a fellowship at the Katz Center for Advanced Judaic Studies, focusing on masculinity in medieval Judaism and Christianity.
+From 2000 to 2001, she held a fellowship at the Katz Center for Advanced Judaic Studies.